-One of the first entries in Electronic Arts' successful flight sim series and the first flight sim to be released on CD-ROM, U.S. Navy Fighters is a fun flight sim that may disappoint die-hard armchair pilots due to its arcade-ish gameplay.
+One of the first entries in Electronic Arts' successful flight sim series and the first flight sim to be released on CD-ROM, U.S. Navy Fighters is fun but may disappoint die-hard armchair pilots due to its arcade-ish gameplay.
 Games Domain's review says it all: |

-"USNF provides you with six aircraft to fly in 50 pre-built missions, a campaign mode using these missions under aircraft and weapons inventory constraints, digitized movies of each mission's briefing and network news clips, and a mission editor so you can design new missions.
+"USNF provides you with six aircraft to fly in fifty pre-built missions, a campaign mode using these missions under aircraft and weapons inventory constraints, digitized movies of each mission's briefing and network news clips, and a mission editor.
 Your flyable mounts include the F-14B, F-18D, A-7, F-22, Su-33, and F-104 (included for nostalgic reasons).
 Of course, the carrier wing and other forces add many more aircraft from A-6Es and E-3s, to Mig-29s and An-74s.
-Each aircraft has different sensor, engine, and weapons capabilities thus influencing how you fly, fight, and land each bird.
+Each aircraft has different sensor, engine, and weapons capabilities thus influencing how you fly, fight with, and land each bird.
 Ground stuff includes the standard tanks, triple-AAA, bridges, apartment buildings, and so on.
-Sorties range from fleet defense and long range interception, to down and dirty ground pounding or snake hunting (SAM suppression).
+Sorties range from fleet defense and long range interception, to down and dirty ground-pounding or snake hunting (SAM suppression).

 Don't let the easier-to-handle technology fool you into thinking the combat is like an arcade game.
 Flight models for each aircraft have been done quite well, as have the weapon models.
-You will have to fly good tactics to get your kills.
+You will have to employ good tactics to get your kills.
 Review energy management, weapons envelopes, and comparative turning performances before entering combat if you want to live long.
 Enough wingman commands are provided to help you delegate work to your tag-along.

 The high resolution, rich sound, and mission variety make this sim worth every penny.
-However, USNF lacks the avionics simulation and graphic artistry of older sims and as such may be overtaken by future high-res, digitized-sound versions of Falcon and Fleet Defender when (if!) they are released.
-But for now, USNF is a heck of a ride!"
+However, USNF does lack the avionics simulation and graphics artistry of older sims and as such may be overtaken by future high-res, digitized-sound versions of Falcon and Fleet Defender when (if!) they are released.
+But for now, USNF is a heck of a ride!"Reviewed by: Underdogs